 Know Your Audience

 Our team had the honor to work with Frost King on redesigning their existing website.
 Our task: rethink the user experience and user pathways.
 We wanted to build a site that is intuitive and helpful to Frost King’s audience.
 Here, our focus was not on advertising merchandise.
-You see, Frost King’s audience doesn’t typically come online to learn about the brand… Their users visit the site for help, advice, ideas and home insulation tips and tricks.
+You see, Frost King’s audience doesn’t typically come online to learn about the brand… Their users visit the site for help, advice, ideas, and home insulation tips and tricks.
 So we’ve planned the site as an ad-on to Frost King’s merchandise.
 It is meant to be useful and add value for customers.
 We trumped the marketing logic for quality support.

 Spend time to plan your UI and UX carefully.
-You website needs to the built for efficiency and usefulness.
+Your website needs to the built for efficiency and usefulness.
 Within seconds from landing on the home page, visitors should be redirected to the exact information they are looking for.

 The takeaway from this project: If you are looking to update an existing site, be sure to pay special attention to the real estate on your homepage.
-Aim to create bright, open spaces that drive users’ focus to products or content.
+Aim to create bright, open spaces that drive users’ focus on products or content.

 We hope this article was useful and has inspired some ideas.
 If you need help with your website design or ideas for your social campaigns, don’t hesitate to reach out.
 Simply say firstname.lastname@example.org, we welcome a chat.